Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Inelastic sub-GeV Dark Matter

 Considering only scalar DM and $Z'$ to be light and in the GeV regime among the newly introduced particles, the dominant annihilation and coannihilation channels which control scalar DM relic abundance are shown in figure \ref{scalar_relic_feyn}.
 The diagrams with light SM fermions or $Z'$ in final states dominate.
 Due to tiny mass splitting, the conversion from heavier to lighter DM is not very efficient, as noted in the discussion of fermion DM before.
 These same interactions which govern the annihilation processes can also lead to DM-electron and DM-nucleus scattering.
 The heavier DM particle $\eta_2$ (say) inelastically scatters off an electron in the Xenon atom in the detector and gets converted to the lighter state $\eta_1$ (say), as demonstrated in the left panel plot of figure~\ref{scalarDM}.
 The small mass difference $\Delta m$ is converted into the electron recoil energy, which may explain the excess of events observed by the XENON1T experiment.
 Similarly, the right panel plot of figure~\ref{scalarDM} shows the inelastic DM-nucleus scattering which can be both up or down type depending upon the mass splitting.
 The corresponding scattering cross sections can be found in a way similar to the fermion DM scenario.
 Note that, unlike the fermion case, there is no elastic scattering diagram of scalar DM mediated by $Z'$.

 Similar to fermion DM, scalar DM relic in the sub-GeV regime also depends crucially on $Z'$ mediated coannihilation channel.
 The variation of its relic abundance as a function of DM mass is shown in figure \ref{scala_Dm_fig} for a fixed set of benchmark.
 Clearly, the $Z'$ resonance is visible there.
 Similar to the fermion case, we show in figure~\ref{scalarsummary} the final parameter space in the plane of $\epsilon g'$ vs $M_{Z'}$ allowed by all the relevant constraints.
 The summary plot looks very similar to the one for fermion and can be explained in a similar way.
 Similar to the fermion DM case here also the heavier DM can decay into lighter DM and two neutrinos at tree level.
 The corresponding lifetime bound is shown in figure \ref{scalarsummary}.
-On top of that, the heavier scalar DM can also decay into the lighter DM and three photons at radiative level.
-However, due to additional loop and phase space suppressions in the corresponding decay width, lifetime of this decay $\eta_2 \rightarrow \eta_1 \gamma \gamma \gamma$ remains safe from diffuse X-ray bounds.